-Please contact Katerina Emmanouilidou by email or phone +44 (0)1225 875690.
+Please contact Bath Spa Admissions by email or phone +44 (0)1225 875609

 During the course you will explore the constantly changing needs of the employment market, and you will undertake a placement in Year 2.
 (Recent placements have included the Bath International Music Festival, Bath Philharmonia, the BBC Proms, Welsh National Opera, BBC Music Magazine, Dorling Kindersley and Real World).

-- Music in the community
+- Music in the community;

-- Composing for concert, screen, stage and education
+- Composing for concert, screen, stage and education;

-- Music and arts management
+- Music and arts management; and

-- Music promotion and publishing
+- Music promotion and publishing.

 Graduate Profile: Jason Thornton

 Jason Thornton is the music director of Bath Philharmonia.
 He has worked extensively with many of Britain’s orchestras and choirs including, City of London Sinfonia, London Mozart Players, Halle Orchestra, English Northern Philharmonia, London Philharmonic Choir and the Philharmonia Chorus.
 Abroad he has worked with the Cyprus Chamber Orchestra, Jykvaskyla Sinfonia (Finland) and the North West Symphony Orchestra (Seattle).
-Recent performances have included collaborations with Peter Donohoe, Natalie Clein, Joanna Macgregor and Sir Willard White.
+Recent performances have included collaborations with Peter Donohoe, Natalie Clein, Joanna MacGregor and Sir Willard White.

 Graduate Profile: Alastair King